microsoft/powerbi-powershell/src/Modules/Reports/Commands.Reports/help/Copy-PowerBITile.md

 ```

 ### -TargetDatasetId
-Optional parameter to rebind the tile copy to a different dataset.
+Optional parameter to rebind the copied tile to a different dataset.

 ```yaml
 Type: String